andrearcaina/andrearcaina.github.io/README.md

-# My Personal Website 🔥👋
+# My Personal Site
-Welcome to my small space on the networking web :D
+Welcome to my small space on the networking web 👋

 Currently displays a little bit about me, my contacts, and some of my recent/beloved projects!